Medical Misdiagnosis Claims Explained

 Can Medical Misdiagnosis Compensation Claims be agreed on through a No Win No Fee Agreement?

 Most of the medical negligence compensation claims we take on including medical misdiagnosis are taken on on a No Win No Fee agreement or a Conditional Fee Agreement as it is correctly known as, since the changes in the law in April 2013.
 The changes that were made mean that if the case is lost the victim of medical negligence does not have to pay any money however if the case is won their legal team can take up to 25% of the compensation awarded.
+I had very dry lips with big cracks at the corners of my lips, while and in winter, I suffered from burning skin on my hands.
+I think that if you have a complex about acne and you have it in your younger years, isotretinoin is the best solution.
+I am very satisfied and I can never thank my dermatologist enough for her follow-up.

 How to Make a Claim for Medical Misdiagnosis